 Targeting Criteria: Who does this program target?
 Age

-Age Criteria Prenatal to kindergarten entry.
+Age Criteria | Prenatal to kindergarten entry.

-Service Criteria: How is this program implemented?
 Visits (Home or Site): Visit Criteria 1 Visits are determined by program design but should include at least monthly engagement (or the equivalent of monthly with the number of visits during the program year) with children and/or families.
 Visit Criteria 2 All partnerships must submit a "other health programs" implementation plan to include a description of the program and its components.
 This plan will be submitted to the Program and Grants subcommittee for approval prior to implementation.